All Episodes

 How soon do we get to the point where energy production begins at a mass level that moves us towards independence?

-When do we start fixing the VA, which are other things again, I'm I'm I'm looking at the success so far, which has been, you know, shock and awe speed of light.
+Again, I'm looking at the success so far, which has been shock and awe, speed of light.

 How soon do you think these other agenda items get done?

-Part of that, Sean is dependent on Congress and the congressional schedule.
+Part of that, Sean, is dependent on Congress and the congressional schedule.

 But in terms of the president himself engaging on these issues, that's already started.

-There was actually no break, no vacation, no honeymoon period for him between talking about it as a candidate, winning on it, and then preparing as president elect into his presidency.
+There was actually no break, no vacation, no honeymoon period for him between talking about it as a candidate, winning on it, and then preparing as president-elect into his presidency.

 It really depends on some of the congressional on the congressional committees and the schedule.